SoSly/RiverTale/docs/features/rivers/River Terrain Build Plan.md

 // Move this logic into the new injection point: onFillFromNoiseComplete(blender, randomState, structureManager, chunk):
     // 1.
-Compute CBN for cells overlapping this chunk (moved from buildSurface) for each cell overlapping chunk:
+Compute CBN for cells overlapping this chunk (moved from buildSurface) for each region overlapping chunk:
         RiverCellManager.getOrCreate(cellKey, provider, worldSeed, savedData)

     // 2.
 Process terrain (new)